 Kentucky Opioid Response Effort (KORE) seeks to expand and sustain a comprehensive, equitable recovery-oriented system of care to end the opioid epidemic in Kentucky.
 Through the administration of federal State Opioid Response dollars, KORE supports the implementation of over 200 evidence-based prevention, treatment and recovery programs across the commonwealth.

 Shatterproof is a national nonprofit dedicated to reversing the addiction crisis.
-Shatterproof's business plan includes work within the following three key pillars: revolutionizing the treatment system, breaking down addiction-related stigmas, and supporting and empowering our communities.
-Using a research-driven, contact-based strategy, Shatterproof's addiction stigma reduction campaigns source and curate video testimonials of recovery from people across the state and community-based organizations.
-In 2020, Shatterproof launched a national movement to End Addiction Stigma to catalyze the change needed to reduce addiction-related stigma shattering so many families; the White Paper can be found here.
+Shatterproof's work consists of the following three pillars: revolutionizing the treatment system, breaking down addiction-related stigma, and supporting and empowering our communities.
+Using a research-driven, contact-based strategy, Shatterproof's addiction stigma reduction campaigns source and curate video testimonials of people impacted by OUD across the state and community-based organizations.
+In 2020, Shatterproof launched a national Movement to End Addiction Stigma to catalyze the change needed to reduce addiction-related stigma.

 Why does UNSHAME Kentucky collect stories?
 Research has found that addiction stigma is significantly reduced when individuals can put a face to the disease of addiction.
 Listening to the story of a person in recovery, a friend or family member of someone with an OUD, and people that work in the opioid use field allows people to fully understand the impact OUD has on people from all walks of life.

 Is there a cost associated with becoming a partner of the campaign?
 No, there is no cost to become a partner of the campaign; all community-based organizations and individuals that sign up to be a campaign partner will be provided with free webinars, education, and digital content throughout the duration of the campaign.